 Many resorts on remote islands don’t provide you with beach towels, probably because that would be even more for them to lug back to the mainland by boat to launder.
 So most that we know of are BYOT – and obviously a thick terry one isn’t going to dry quickly.
 Indeed, even our “quick dry” microfiber towels stayed wet/damp for most of the time we were there.
 Still better than nothing, and you could also consider linen travel towels too (I still wonder if we should have bought one of those instead).
 We own this nice quality set of quick dry towels and the large microfiber towel included is HUGE, and I also considered this linen towel for our family gap year trip.

 Self-explanatory.
 Despite locals and staff saying that there were barely any mosquitos, we definitely got bit every time we forgot to spray.
+Make sure to bring a travel-sized bottle with you if you’re carrying on (annoyingly, most bottles seem to be 4oz).

 We didn’t bring a dry bag, but it sure would have come in handy for bringing extra clothing, towels or cameras out in boats and kayaks!
 Alternatively, you can get a pouch just for your electronics – some of them will even let you take smartphone pics through the pouch.
 We had one from our last remote island vacation and it was great – until we got to the island realized that it was from our flip phone days and was way too small for our iPhones.